oktadev/okta-blog/_source/_posts/2019-02-19-add-social-login-to-spring-boot.md

             user-info-uri: https://{yourOktaDomain}/oauth2/default/v1/userinfo
 ```

 You can also keep your settings outside of your app, and override them with environment variables.
-For example, create an `~/.okta.env` file:
+For example, in `~/.okta.env` file:

 ```bash
 export SECURITY_OAUTH2_CLIENT_ACCESS_TOKEN_URI="https://{yourOktaDomain}/oauth2/default/v1/token"